United States

 Grooming the Curls

-The curly coat requires some specific care.
+The curly coat requires specific care.
 The most important principle is gentleness — aggressive brushing will straighten the curls and cause the coat to puff out rather than maintain its ringlet structure.
 Instead, use fingers or a wide-tooth comb to gently work through the coat, loosening any tangles without disrupting the curl pattern.

 How frequently grooming is needed depends on the individual cat’s coat density and lifestyle, but two to three times per week is a reasonable baseline for longhaired individuals.
 Shorthaired Selkirks need less frequent attention.